databrickslabs/ucx/README.md

 ```

 If a customer want's to revert the cluster remap done using the `cluster-remap` command  they can use this command to revert
-its configuration from UC to original one.It will iterate through the list of clusters from back up folder and reverts the
+its configuration from UC to original one.It will iterate through the list of clusters from the back up folder and reverts the
-cluster configurations to original one.This will als ask the user to provide the list of clusters that has to be reverted as a prompt.
+cluster configurations to original one.This will also ask the user to provide the list of clusters that has to be reverted as a prompt.
 By default it will revert all the clusters present in the back up folder